-- No federal student loan payments will be due between March 13, 2020 and December 31, 2020.
-No action needs to be taken on your part and auto debits initiated by your loan servicer will cease during this time.
+- No federal student loan payments will be due between March 13, 2020, and January 31, 2022.
+No action needs to be taken on your part and auto-debits initiated by your loan servicer will cease during this time.
 No late fees will be charged.
 Loan payments can still be made to reduce your balance.
 This does not include non-federal loans, Perkins loans, and FFEL (2010 and prior) loans not owned by the U.S. Department of Education.

-- You will still receive credit towards Public Service Loan Forgiveness and income-driven loan forgiveness programs .
-The government will treat these months as if full on-time student loan payments were made through December 31 for those who qualify.
+- You will still receive credit towards Public Service Loan Forgiveness and income-driven loan forgiveness programs.
+The government will treat these months as if full-on-time student loan payments were made through January 31, 2022 for those who qualify.
 Non-federal loans, Perkins loans, and FFEL loans not owned by the Department of Education are excluded from these benefits.

 Please make sure your federal student loan servicer has your current contact information so that you receive the latest personalized information on these benefits.
 To find out who your loan servicer is, call the Federal Student Aid